xiaohutai/bolt-hierarchicalroutes/README.md

 - `menu`: select which menu to check for as the hierarchical tree
 - `rules`: apply some sets of content under a (parent) node
-  - 'type: contenttype': put all items from a specific contenttype under a node.
+  - `type: contenttype`: put all items from a specific contenttype under a node
-  - 'type: query': use a `setcontent`-like query to put a whole set under a node.
+  - `type: query`: use a `setcontent`-like query to put a whole set under a node
 - `cache`: enable caching and set the cache duration in minutes
 - `settings`: other settings
   - `overwrite-duplicates`: allow duplicates to be overwritten, or not